3 Musketeers (film)

 3 Musketeers is a direct-to-video action film by The Asylum loosely based on the 1844 novel The Three Musketeers by Alexandre Dumas.
 The film is directed by Cole McKay and is a mockbuster that was released shortly after the Paul W. S. Anderson film The Three Musketeers.
 The film was released on DVD and Blu-ray on October 25, 2011.

 Unlike other adaptations of The Three Musketeers, this film is a modern take on the original story.

 Premise

-Legendary black ops unit, The 3 Musketeers (master strategist Oliver Athos, enigmatic martial arts expert Renee Aramis and wisecracking hacker Isaac Porthos) attempt to save a passenger airplane that gets shot down over North Korea.
-They barely escape with their lives before Secret Service rookie Alexandra D'Artagnan is sent to investigate a government coup and enlists their help.

-Set in the near-future United States, D'Artagnan uncovers a corrupt general and his plans to assassinate the President of the United States.
-There is a plan to instigate a government coup in order to install a military regime, so D'Artagnan and the three infamous international spies work together to stop the threat.
+Secret Service rookie Alexandra D'Artagnan enlists the help of legendary black ops unit, The 3 Musketeers (master strategist Oliver Athos, enigmatic martial arts expert Renee Aramis and wisecracking hacker Isaac Porthos), to investigate a government coup.
+They uncover a corrupt general's plans to assassinate the President of the United States and install a military regime.
+D'Artagnan and the three infamous international spies work together to stop the threat.